Bentley Bentayga: Mulliner

 Mulliner is Bentley's internal customisation company, which creates limited-edition options and accessories.
 Customers are able to customise the cars, including custom paint and colours as well as interior hide and carpet colours.
 An option is the Mulliner Tourbillon dashboard clock designed by Swiss watchmaker Breitling called Breitling for Bentley.
-The clock spins 3 times every 15 minutes.
+Clock mechanism is mounted in a rotating cage that spins 3 times every 15 minutes to counteract the effects of gravity on clock precision.

 Recall

 Bentley issued a recall for 378 cars in November 2016, as some seats of the Bentayga had not been secured properly during assembly.